 This course helps intermediate level ESL students to improve their reading and writing skills and also provides practice in listening and speaking.
 All of the activities focus on expanding the students' knowledge of English and developing fluency in all of the skills.
 At the end of the course, students must demonstrate increased competency in writing as well as in reading, speaking and listening.

-Prerequisite: ESL097 or placement exam
+Prerequisite: ESL097 or placement exam Pre- or Corequisite: BTF101 or HSF090 or LIF100 or NSF100

 ESL099 English as a Second Language IV